nix97/nix/README.txt

 (ivp) y ' =f(x,y) with y(a)=yo over [a,b] and
 subinterval M.

+14. Geometry Transformation
+This app for Basic Transformation of Geometry.
+The transformation are Translation, Rotation and Scaling.

+15. Polynomial Division
+To dividing Polynomial by other Polynomial
+On the way :
+Dividend = Quotient x Divisor + Remainder

+16. Area of Irregular Polygon
+App for counting Area of Irregular Polygon.
+For counting this problem using Heron's formula.

 Another works(Math stuff ,app and sourcecode on   https://bitbucket.org/nixz97/nix/downloads/)

 All project created by Lukas Setiawan